OptimisticLock/Poster/README.md

 #Poster
-This is a simple web app allowing users to post plain text messages.
+This is a simple web app allowing users to post rich text messages with photos and videos.

 The posts are seen by everybody.
 Only logged in users may post.